 Geocaching is a game where you use your phone GPS to seek out containers called “geocaches”, or just “caches”.
 The caches are hidden at specific co-ordinates around the world.
 If you find one, you’ll find a small waterproof container, logbook and a pencil with it.
 You sign the log to prove you found it, then go get another one.
 You’ll also often get a larger container, like Tupperware, alongside it containing trinkets for trading.
 The idea might seem a bit farfetched at first, but if you try geocaching you’re probably going to get hooked.
 It’s a tale as old as time.
 Or as old as geocaching has been around, at least.
 Which is roughly since the Millenium.
 If you’ve ever felt slightly resentful that you don’t get to go on any treasure hunts anymore because you’re now an “adult”, Geocaching is for you.
 It’s pretty much just a big treasure hunt.
 But across the world and constant.

 Cairn is another hiking safety app.
 Its features include showing your loved ones live updates on your location while you’re in the wild.
 The app can send out safety notifications at the start and end of each of your trips too, and provides an overdue notification if you return late.
-So it can give you a bit of peace of mind if you’re hiking solo.
+So it can give you a bit of peace of mind if you’re hiking solo (and solo travel is something we highly recommend you try sometime!).
 As they put it, “getting to the top is optional; getting home is mandatory”.
 And it’s always a good idea to let someone know where you’re going, and how long you’ll be, if you’re heading out into the outdoors alone.

 Again though, we’re keen to emphasise that not getting lost is still, of course, significantly better than getting lost and having a decent app on your phone to help you out.
 Don’t just stick some safety apps on your phone then head out into the outdoors unprepared.
 Know your route, plan properly, bring a map and compass – that you know how to use – and then maybe stash some apps on your phone as an extra precaution.